gnikyt/laravel-shopify/README.md

 [![StyleCI](https://styleci.io/repos/61004776/shield?branch=master)](https://styleci.io/repos/61004776)
 [![License](https://poser.pugx.org/ohmybrew/basic-shopify-api/license)](https://packagist.org/packages/ohmybrew/basic-shopify-api)

 A simple, tested, API wrapper for Shopify using Guzzle.
-It supports both the REST and GraphQL API provided by Shopify.
+It supports both the REST and GraphQL API provided by Shopify, and basic rate limiting abilities.
 It contains helpful methods for generating a installation URL, an authorize URL, HMAC signature validation, call limits, and API requests.
 It works with both OAuth and private API apps.

 This library required PHP >= 7.